 Each airline has its own signature style that is hard to forget; Singapore Airlines is one of them.
 From dress to interior design, Singapore Airlines works with aesthetics to create an unforgettable experience for those who board with them.

-Recently, the airline announced that they have revised their pattern for their signature sarong kebaya; a pattern that was designed by the Parisian Courtier, Pierre Balmain in 1968.The Asian Batik has now been infused with an array of flowers native to Singapore, ten to be exact.
+Recently, the airline announced that they have revised their pattern for their signature sarong kebaya; a pattern that was designed by the Parisian Courtier, Pierre Balmain in 1968.The Asian Batik has now been infused with a range of flowers native to Singapore, ten to be exact.
 As illustrated in the video, the flowers bud and blossom behind a dark blue backdrop, their petals soft, dewy – sprinkled with glitter and spice to shame what came before.
 This too is accompanied by the creation of a new theme tune titled ‘Symphony of Flowers’.

 Since 1968 the Batik motif has transformed Singapore Airlines, infusing it with taste and culture, a print that gave rise to ‘The Singapore Girl’, a creation we are about to explore.